Turmoil, eviction threats at farmers' market featured in CBC investigation of homegrown lies

 "We want to save this market.
 It is very important to us.
 We want this market to thrive.
 It's a huge part of our business and it's a huge part of our community."

 Both Fleming and McLean said that if the market's other vendors, including board members, vote to expel the seven vendors named in the motion, the group will call on the city — which owns the land where the market is held — to put out a request for proposals for a new use for the plot.
-The group's hope would be that it will still be used for a Saturday market, but that an entirely new board of directors would be chosen.
+The group's hope would be that it will still be used for a Saturday market, but that an entirely new board of directors would be chosen, they said.